hstonehouse/you_can_do_it/README.md

 - Option to undo your nudge
 - JavaScript to incorporate notifications when someone nudges a goal
 - Fix the code so that you cannot add the same friend more than once
+- Option to 'tick off' your goal, and have that move to a section called 'Accomplished Goals'
+- Have some sort of animation appear when you tick off a goal